Skip to content

 Cost of Attendance

-The annual cost of attendance can be seen in the Estimated Total Cost panel on this page.
+The annual cost of attendance is shown in the Estimated Total Cost panel on this page.
 Some key things to keep in mind:

-• SMSU offers "Banded Tuition" which means you can take between 12-18 credits and your tuition doesn't change!
-You only pay the 12 credit rate!
+• SMSU offers "Banded Tuition," which means you can take 12-18 credits and your tuition stays the same!
+You only pay the 12-credit rate!

 • SMSU offers in-state tuition to nearly everyone.
-No out-state rates.
+No out-of-state rates.
 One affordable rate.
 One incredible education.
 Infinite opportunity.
 Reciprocity rates may apply.

 *Reciprocity rates may apply to students from ND, SD, IA, WI, MSEP States and Manitoba for the upcoming academic year.

-• Housing and Food includes your residence hall room and your meal plan cost.
+• Housing and food include your residence hall room and your meal plan cost.

 • The meal plan cost is based on our "traditional" meal plan of 14 meals per week combined with $150 Dining Dollars.